 Our anchor systems can result in cost savings of up to 80 percent compared with traditional pipeline buoyancy control methods.

-As our anchors are lightweight and compact, materials, storage and transportation costs, as well as the need for personnel and equipment hours are all reduced significantly.
+As our anchors are lightweight and compact, materials, storage, transportation costs, and the need for personnel and equipment hours are all reduced significantly.
 Our exclusive systems also eliminate the need for concrete weights or concrete coated pipe to control pipeline buoyancy.

 When comparing the cost of Cyntech Group pipeline anchors versus concrete weight or bag weights, it is important to be accurate.